videojs/video.js/docs/guides/troubleshooting.md

 ## Problems with setup options

-If a player is inititalised without the expected setup options, it's usually because of using both the `data-setup` attriubte and the `videojs()` constructor.
+If a player is inititalized without the expected setup options, it's usually because of using both the `data-setup` attribute and the `videojs()` constructor.
 Take this example:

 ```html
 <video-js id="my_video" data-setup='{"autoplay": "any"}'></video-js>